-- (1) Drive-through signs shall only be permitted in Business Districts, accessory to a nonresidential use containing a drive-through facility. - (2) In no case shall a single drive-through sign exceed 32 square feet in sign area.
-The total aggregate sign area of all signs associated with a drive-through facility shall not exceed 72 square feet. - (3) No drive-through sign shall exceed seven (7) feet in height measured from the grade of the adjacent driving surface to the top of the sign. - (4) Such signs shall be oriented so as to only be visible to occupants of vehicles in the stacking lanes of the drive-through facility. - (5) Drive-through signs may be internally or externally illuminated.
+- (1) Drive-through signs shall only be permitted in Business Districts, accessory to a nonresidential use containing a drive-through facility. - One primary drive-through sign not to exceed 36 square feet in area or eight (8) feet in height is allowed per order station, up to a maximum of two (2) primary drive-through signs per lot.
+One secondary drive-through sign not to exceed 15 square feet in area or six (6) feet in height is allowed per order station, up to a maximum of two (2) secondary drive-through signs per lot. - (3) Such signs shall be oriented so as to only be visible to occupants of vehicles in the stacking lanes of the drive-through facility. - (4) Drive-through signs may be internally or externally illuminated.
 Up to 100 percent of each sign may be changeable copy, including an electronic message center in compliance with Section 1286.11(c)(8)(D) through (F), above.
 Further, such electronic message center shall be turned off during the hours when the related establishment is closed.